Dark matter as the source of neutrino mass: theory overview and experimental prospects: Dark low-scale seesaw mechanism

 where $B_0(0,\mathcal{M}_f^2,m_{\xi_{R/I}}^2)$ is a Passarino-Veltman function evaluated in the limit of zero external momentum.
 One sees that this term is induced by the soft-breaking-term $\frac{\mu_\xi^2}{4} (\xi^2+\text{h.c.})$ in the potential.

 The nonzero $SS$ mass-entry leads to neutrino masses, through

-Small neutrino masses are protected by lepton number symmetry, hence natural in t'Hooft's sense.
-Moreover, they arise only as a result of a calculable radiative loop-correction indicated in Fig.~\ref{fig:dis-loop}, so neutrinos are massless at the tree approximation, and one has an extra protection for their small masses coming from the loop factor.
+The smallness of neutrino masses is protected by lepton number symmetry, hence natural in t'Hooft's sense.
+Since neutrino masses result from a calculable radiative loop-correction indicated in Fig.~\ref{fig:dis-loop}, neutrinos are massless at the tree approximation, and one has an extra protection for their small masses coming from the loop factor.

 Let us now consider the dynamical generation of the $\mu$ parameter, which allows for a richer phenomenology.
 In such dynamical completion of the above scheme B-L is promoted to a spontaneously broken symmetry.
 In order to do this, we add a complex scalar singlet $\sigma$, even under $\mathbb{Z}_2$ and with B-L=1 defined by the last term of the relevant scalar potential, given by